trival/node-fetch-request-proxy/README.md

 A little more verbose, but hey, it's fetch :)

-Look at the source code, if you want to implement the details yourself, it is only 90 lines of commented code.
+Look at the source code, if you want to implement the details yourself, it is roughly 90 lines of commented code.

 ## License